drawcall/angular-infinite-list/README.md

 </div>

 #
-> A tiny but mighty 3k list virtualization library for angular, with zero dependencies 💪
+> A short and powerful infinite scroll list library for angular, with zero dependencies 💪

 * **Tiny & dependency free** – Only 3kb gzipped
 * **Render millions of items**, without breaking a sweat